cpran/cpran/doc/cpran.md

 ## Options

-- **--praat=PATH**
+- **--praat**=PATH

-    Set the path to Praat preferences directory.
-See the FILES section for the platform-dependant default values if this is not set.
+    The path to use as the preferences directory for Praat.
+See the FILES section for information on the platform-dependant default values used.

-- **--cpran=PATH**
+- **--cpran**=PATH

-    Set the path to the CPrAN root.
-See the FILES section for more information on what is stored in the root.
+    The path to use as the CPrAN root directory.
+See the FILES section for information on the platform-dependant default values used.

-    This option is useful if using **CPrAN** with an on-site collection of plugins.
+- **--api-token**=TOKEN
+- **--api-group**=GROUP\_ID
+- **--api-url**=URL

+    These options set the credentials to talk to the GitLab API to obtain the plugin archives and descriptors.
+As such, it is implementation-dependant, and is currently tied to GitLab.
+These options are particularly useful if using CPrAN as an in-house plugin distribution system.

-- **--api-token=TOKEN**
+- **--verbose**, **--v**

-    Set the private token for access to the GitLab API.
+    Increase the verbosity of the output.
+This option can be called multiple times to make the program even more talkative.

-- **--api-url=URL**
+- **--quiet**, **--q**

-    Set the URL of the GitLab API.
-This option is useful if using **CPrAN** with an on-site collection of plugins.
+    Opposed to **--verbose**, this option _suppresses_ all output.
+If both options are set simultaneously, this one takes precedence.

-- **--api-group=ID**
+- **--debug**, **--D**

-    Set the id for the GitLab CPrAN group.
-This option is useful if using **CPrAN** with an on-site collection of plugins.
+    Enables the output of debug information.
+Like **--verbose**, this option can be used multiple times to increase the number of debug messages that are printed.

 # EXAMPLES